paulfioravanti/plover-cycle-translations/README.md

 - [Pylint][] is used for code quality
 - [Mypy][] is used for static type checking

-Currently, there is not enough logic in the plugin to justify extraction to other modules.
-Since the only parts of the plugin able to be tested are ones that do not rely directly on Plover, automated testing has not been possible.
+Currently, there is not enough logic in the plugin that doesn't depend on internal state of the extension class to justify extraction to other modules.
+Since the only parts of the plugin able to be tested are ones that do not rely directly on Plover, automated testing with [Pytest][] has not really been possible.

 Run linting and type checking with the following commands: